maulik-modi22/aws-rds-sql/docs/backup-restore.md

 # User Initaited Backup-Restore #
-As AWS RDS for SQL does not grant file system access, only option we have is to use AWS S3 as intermediate store.
+As AWS RDS for SQL does not grant file system access to the user, only option we have is to use AWS S3 as the intermediate store.

+## Pre-requisites ##
+Steps in [Backup-Restore](iam.md) section of IAM has been executed and AWS service role has been created

 ## Restore database into AWS RDS ##
 ### Upload database backup into AWS S3 ###